callstackincubator/rock/website/src/docs/configuration.md

 #### download

 Return a Web `Response` whose `body` is a readable stream of the artifact and (if available) a `content-length` header.
-RNEF uses this to report download progress.
+Rock uses this to report download progress.

 :::info
 The artifacts are uploaded as ZIP archives (excluding ad-hoc scenario), so make sure to append the `.zip` suffix to the `artifactName`.